If you want to welcome Spring with a day trip to see (or pick), tulips, these 11+ places are awesome for seeing tulips in Maryland, DC, and Virginia!

 In April the Festival of Spring, which is aptly called ‘Holland in Haymarket,’ welcomes the warm weather with one of the most gorgeous tulip fields on the East coast.
 Burnside Farms in April is the perfect place to get your dose of tulip (and daffodil) delight.
 Grab a wicker basket and fill it up with many different varieties of colorful tulips.

 Tulips cost $1/stem to pick.
+Also if you want the bulb, that’s $1.
+Daffodils are 2 for $1.
 Activities for Festival of Spring include dozens of dutch wooden shoes you and your kids can try on, as well as a jumping pillow and other play structures.

 The tulip field location changes from year to year.
 Check the Burnside Farms website for the most up-to-date information: